-Name Description printable must be set to yes printer Unix (Cups,) printer corresponding to this share path Path of temporary directory where print jobs are to be spooled to (by default /tmp) cups options If your printing system is cups, this specifies the options passed on to cups.
-Usually, "raw,media=a4".
+Name Description printing Identifies the printing system.
+One of cups, plp or lprng printable must be set to yes printer Unix (Cups,) printer corresponding to this share path Path of temporary directory where print jobs are to be spooled to (by default /tmp) cups options If your printing system is cups, this specifies the options passed on to cups.
+Usually, "raw, media=a4".
 These mean that "raw" mode should be used (no postscript processing, because in the Windows world, the "printer driver" lives on the client), and that the paper size is A4.